replicatedhq/replicated-docs/docs/enterprise/installing-existing-cluster-automation.md

 ## About Installing with Automation

-You can automate the installation of an application in your existing cluster or in a cluster that you created with the Kubernetes installer.
+You can automate the installation of an application in your existing cluster or in a cluster that you created with the Replicated Kubernetes installer.
 To automate installation, you create an installation command with the Replicated kots CLI.
 The `kots install` command that you create depends on the type of cluster and if your installation environment has access to the internet.

 In an automated installation, you provide all the information required to install and deploy the application with the `kots install` command, rather than providing this information in the Replicated admin console.
 For example, rather than uploading your license file in the admin console UI, you provide your license file with the `kots install` command using the `--license` flag.